 Our management will have broad discretion in the application of our existing cash, cash equivalents and the net proceeds from this offering, including for any of the purposes described in the section entitled "Use of Proceeds," and you will not have the right or opportunity as part of your investment decision to assess whether such proceeds are being used appropriately.
 Because of the number and variability of factors that will determine our use of our existing cash, cash equivalents and the net proceeds from this offering, their ultimate use may vary substantially from their currently intended use.
-Our management might not apply our existing cash, cash equivalents and the net proceeds from this offering in ways that ultimately increase the value of your investment.
-The failure by our management to apply these funds effectively could harm our business.
+Our management might not apply our existing cash, cash equivalents and the net proceeds from the apply these funds effectively could harm our business.
 Pending their use, we may invest the net proceeds from this offering in short-term, investment-grade, interest-bearing securities.
 These investments may not yield a favorable return to our stockholders.
 If we do not invest or apply the net proceeds from this offering in ways that enhance stockholder value, we may fail to achieve expected financial results, which could cause our stock price to decline.